YouTube Marketing

 Image credit: @MrBeast

-The average viewer spends around 19 minutes and 39 seconds each day on YouTube.
-That’s nearly 20 minutes of undivided attention (a lifetime in internet terms).
+The average viewer spends around 49 minutes each day on YouTube.
+That’s almost a full hour of undivided attention (a lifetime in internet terms).
 This proves YouTube isn’t just background noise, it’s an intentional part of people’s daily media diet.

 Brand takeaway This is a golden window to show up with recurring binge-worthy, educational, or entertaining content that earns its spot in someone’s routine.

-6. Burger King Is the Top-Viewed Brand on YouTube
+6. T-Series Is the Top-Viewed Brand on YouTube

 How does your industry compare?